cs481-ekh/f21-famada/README.md

 All the materialize files are found in AdjunctFacultyManagement/static. there is a _custom.scss that contains any custom scss.
 Other than that the only scss files that were changed were _variables.scss and _colors.scss.
 All the compiled js files are found in AdjunctFacultyManagement/static/js/bin. script.js was the catch-all file for custom js scripting.
 Most of the otheere files are for usee by ag grid except the materialize files which are labeled accordingly.

-## Work that we were unable to complete:
+## Work that we were unable to complete and stretch goals from the sponsor:

 Notifications: There is a basic frontend structure and database for these.
 However we were unable to get notifications for when I9 expires into the DB using a cron job.
 There may be another approach that may work.
 It would also be useful to create an interface where the user could create their own notifications based on changing table data and dates.